KyryloTaher/moneyalloc/README.md

 - The form on the right displays the details of the selection and exposes fields when you are adding or editing items.
 - Update the **Current value** field whenever the value of an allocation changes (for example after a price movement).
 - Use the **Instrument** field on leaf allocations to label positions that should be aggregated when rebalancing.
+- Assign a **Time horizon** to parents or leaves.
+Empty children inherit the value from the closest ancestor, which can later be used to scope distributions.
 - The **Tools** menu hosts the distribution calculator and the distribution history browser.

 The *Children share* label helps you verify that the percentages of the immediate children sum up correctly for the selected parent.

 ## Distributing money

 Use **Tools → Distribute funds…** to enter the amount you would like to allocate and the maximum deviation (in percentage points) you are willing to tolerate.
+Optionally select a time horizon to recalculate the target percentages using only leaves that match that classification.
 The dialog calculates the target value for every included allocation, highlights which buckets need investment or divestment and allows you to save the plan to the database.

 Saved plans can be reviewed or deleted via **Tools → Distribution history…**.
 The history view shows the recorded totals, the tolerance that was used and the recommended actions for each allocation.